Using the ImageMosaic plugin for raster with time and elevation data¶

 an example of filename, that is used in this tutorial is:

-The geoserver imagemosaic plugin scans the filename and search for the first occurrence that match with the pattern specified.
-Here the content of timeregex.properties:
+The GeoServer ImageMosaic plugin scans the filename and search for the first occurrence that match with the pattern specified.
+Here the content of elevationregex.properties:

 As you can see the time in this dataset is specified as ISO8601 format: